axeljoh/spacetyckiting/server/DETAILS.md

             "damage" <amount of damage>
         }
         ```
-    * `move` One of your team bots new position after move action.
-Cannot move out of map.
+    * `move` One of your team's bots new position after a move action.
+Cannot move out of the map.
         ```json
         {
             "event": "move",